-- 18E.27 It is imperative parties abide by orders made at the PTPH, including the completion and service of the Ground Rules Hearing Form by the defence advocate.
+- 18E.29 It is imperative parties abide by orders made at the PTPH, including the completion and service of the Ground Rules Hearing Form by the defence advocate.
 Delays or failures must be reported to the judge as soon as they arise; this is the responsibility of each legal representative.
-If ordered, the lead lawyer for the prosecution and defence must provide a weekly update to the court Case Progression Officer, copied to the judge and parties, detailing the progress and any difficulties or delays in complying with orders.
-The court may order a further case management hearing if necessary. - Any applications under s.100 of the Criminal Justice Act 2003 ('CJA 2003') (non-defendant's bad character) or under s.41 of the YJCEA 1999 (evidence or cross-examination about complainants sexual behaviour) or any other application which may affect the cross-examination must be made promptly, and responses submitted in time for the judge to rule on the application at the ground rules hearing.
-Parts 21 and 22 of the Rules apply to applications under s.100 and s.41 respectively. - The witness' court familiarisation visit must take place, including an opportunity to practice on the live link/recording facilities, see the Code of Practice for Victims of Crime, October 2013, Chapter 3, paragraph 1.22.
-The witness must have the opportunity to view his or her ABE interview to refresh his or her memory.
-It may or may not be appropriate for this to take place on the day of the court visit: CPD Evidence 18C must be followed. - When the court has deemed that the case is suitable for the witness to give evidence from a remote site then a familiarisation visit should take place at that site.
-At the ground rules hearing the judge and advocates should consider appropriate arrangements for them to talk to the witness before the cross examination hearing.

-Applications to vary or discharge a special measures declaration must comply with Rule 18.11.
-Although the need for prompt action will make case preparation tight.
+If ordered, the lead lawyer for the prosecution and defence must provide a weekly update to the court detailing the progress and any difficulties or delays in complying with orders.
+The court may order a further case management hearing if necessary. - 18E.30 Any applications under s.100 of the Criminal Justice Act 2003 ('CJA 2003') (non-defendant's bad character) or under s.41 of the YJCEA 1999 (evidence or cross-examination about complainants sexual behaviour) or any other application which may affect the cross-examination must be made promptly, and responses submitted in time for the judge to rule on the application at the ground rules hearing.
+Parts 21 and 22 of the Rules apply to applications under s.100 and s.41 respectively. - 18E.31 The witness' court familiarisation visit should take place.
+When the witness is under 18 or it is otherwise appropriate, there should be an opportunity to practice on the live link/recording facilities.
+The witness must have the opportunity to view the ABE interview to refresh the witness' memory.
+It may or may not be appropriate for this to take place on the day of the court visit: CPD Evidence 18C must be followed. - 18E.32 If the court decides that the case is suitable for the witness to give evidence from a remote site then a familiarisation visit should take place at that site.
+If a ground rules hearing is ordered, the judge and advocates should consider appropriate arrangements for them to talk to the witness before the cross examination hearing. - Applications to vary or discharge a special measures direction must comply with CrimPR 18.11.
+The rule requires the application to be made as soon as reasonably practicable after becoming aware of the grounds for doing so.